nadrama-com/netsy/README.md

 Unlike etcd which uses the Raft consensus algorithm, the design of Netsy is inspired by PostgreSQL synchronous streaming replication, and by modern architectures of systems like Loki/Mimir and OpenObserve which use S3 (or S3-compatible) object storage for data persistence.

+__Read the [announcement blog post](https://nadrama.com/blog/introducing-netsy) to learn more about the history and evolution of Netsy.__

 Netsy was created by [Nadrama](https://nadrama.com).
 Nadrama helps you deploy containers, in your cloud account, in minutes.
 Nadrama uses Netsy in production for its Kubernetes clusters!

 ## Project Status